Brief summary of the project

 We then presented it alongside Dr Elias Boukhrami at the Migrant Belongings Conference at Utrecht University

 Lastly, this was also presented by Dr Latefa Guemar in our successful joint BISA panel on "Political mobilisation, youth and women’s activism and new democratic politics in the southern Mediterranean, Middle East and its Diasporas".
 The International Studies of the Mediterranean, Middle East and Asia Working Group, of which the PI is Co-convenor, sponsored this.
-The panel involved 4 papers, from the PI, co-investigator, partners and PHD students, with our partner Prof Salhi as discussant, and was held at 11am, 21 June 2021.
+The panel involved four papers, from the PI, co-investigator, partners and PhD students, with our partner Prof Salhi as discussant, and was held at 11am, 21 June 2021.
 Read more.

 Leadership for Sustainability

 Towards a Zero Waste Future for Algeria

 Centre for trust, Peace and Social Relations (CTPSR), Coventry University, Centre for Migration Refugees and Belonging (CMRB) University of East London and Sustainability Leadership Kosova (SLK) in the framework of the British Academy funded Imagining the Future: Engaging young people on environmental challenges to create new and sustainable livelihoods in Algeria.

 Hosted by the Centre for Alternative Technology, Machynlleth Wales.